-Board meetings are held four or five times a year (normally in Glasgow).
+Commitment includes attending board meetings which are normally held in Glasgow four times a year.
+On top, we ask Trustees to attend our annual conference (if possible) and AGM and one development session each year to look at the business plan.
 As a small charity it is expected that Board members will take on additional responsibilities between meetings consistent with the objectives of GWT.
 This may include membership of Task and Finish Groups, Standing Committees or specific tasks consistent with their areas of expertise.

 GWT has developed out of one of the six core actions from the 2007 Strategy for an Ageing Population.
 Its vision is for a Scotland where people of all ages value, respect and support each other.
 It is based on a network of regional groups that covers the whole of Scotland and for a small organisation has had a significant impact to date.

 GWT has mainly been funded by the Scottish Government however GWT achieved charity status as a SCIO on the 29th July 2015 to allow additional funding streams to be secured.

 A short film narrated by our retired chair Alan Hatton-Yeo MBE can be viewed on our website here detailing our history and the background of intergenerational work and its growth in the UK.

 Details of our conference planned for Wednesday 4th March can be found here and our AGM here.

 What is it like to be a volunteer Trustee?

 “Volunteering with GWT this past year has let me see the value of intergenerational practice in many arenas of life.
 It has given me greater insight into the passionate practice out there and also the resource and specialism required to support it to be done in ever more meaningful and measurable ways.
 I have loved the opportunity so far of being part of a Board with such great diversity of age and experience.”
 (Trustee)